How to Treat Parasites in Kittens

 Kitten Toilet Training

-Often you’ll find that your kitten has already picked up good toilet habits from their mother or litter mates.
+Often, you’ll find that your kitten has already picked up good toilet habits from their mother or littermates.
 However, you’ll still need to encourage them in their new environment.

 Vaccinations for Cats

-Cats are generally vaccinated at 8 weeks, 12 weeks, 16 weeks and then once a year, to protect them from diseases such as feline enteritis and feline respiratory viruses, which can be very serious and even fatal, particularly for kittens.
+Cats are generally vaccinated at 8 weeks, 12 weeks, 16 weeks, and then once a year, to protect them from diseases such as feline enteritis and feline respiratory viruses, which can be very serious and even fatal, particularly for kittens.

 Pet Insurance

-Preventative Healthcare for Your Cat
+Preventive Healthcare for Your Cat

-Things to do in Rockingham
+The Best Things to Do in Rockingham

 Special Vet Care for Kittens